RomiBol/Western-Digital-Sales-Data-Mart/README.md

 ## Project Overview
 Project Requirments and Specifications:
--Data exploration and Data Mart Planning -Documentation - ERD Model Planning, Source-to-Target mapping
+- Data exploration and Data Mart Planning
+- Documentation - ERD Model Planning, Source-to-Target mapping

 **Data Mart Development:**
 - ETL processes development in SSIS, including the three layers: Mirror, Staging, and Data Warehouse.
 These processes involved data extraction from the operational database (priorityERP), data transformation, and loading data into the final tables in the Data Mart.